dekuNukem/traffic-cone-film-scanning/README.md

 Both are fully manual and popular with film digitization.

+Get them cheaper on ebay or aliexpress.

 The extra magnification of laowa can be handy for subminiature formats such as 110, 16mm, or disk films.

 -----------------

 Many **vintage lenses** are good candidates too, and can be even cheaper.

 However, you need to do your own homework.

-Search `Film scanning macro lens` on google.
+Search `Film scan macro lens` on google.

 [This article has a fairly extensive tier list](https://web.archive.org/web/20240206003914/https://www.pixl-latr.com/how-good-a-macro-lens-do-you-really-need-for-dslr-mirrorless-camera-scanning/).